Rates, discounts and monetary transactions

 Not all notaries are the same.
 Our clients and staff know that.
 So be careful not to compare apples and oranges.

 We strive to provide cost-conscious, high-quality services.
 We recognize the need to manage your notarial services budget and that our charges should represent value for money.
-We believe our fee structure is reasonable and competitive, and that our rates are commensurate with the value we add.
+We believe our fee structure is reasonable and competitive, and that our fees are commensurate with the value we add.
 Our goal is to maintain a lasting relationship with our clients based on the quality we provide and the corresponding fees.

-We would appreciate hearing from you after a case has been completed to let you know if you are satisfied with the quality and level of service provided, and to ensure that everything you requested has been carried out correctly.
+We would appreciate hearing from you after a case has been completed to let us know if you are satisfied with the quality and level of service provided, and to ensure that everything you requested has been carried out correctly.
 After your case has been processed, we invite you to take a satisfaction survey and encourage you to leave an online review.

 2. Contractor